Gemma Owen wearing Halo

 JS1 Pro

-We would never suggest choosing a helmet based on cost – after all, you can’t put a price on your safety.
-But we also understand that budget is often a consideration and you won’t find a safer helmet at a better price than the JS1 Pro.
+We would never suggest choosing a helmet based on cost – safety comes first.
+But we also understand budget matters, and you won’t find a safer helmet at a better price than the JS1 Pro.

 Riders choose Charles Owen for the highest safety standards, technological innovation, style and comfort.

-As long as they meet the required safety standard, you should wear the helmet that makes you feel safe and comfortable in the saddle.
+As long as they meet the required safety standard, wear the helmet that makes you feel safe and comfortable in the saddle.

 Read more about choosing a riding helmet.